-53. Bermuda is an associate member of the Economic Commission for Latin America and the Caribbean, the Caribbean Community and the Caribbean Common Market, and a member of the Caribbean Financial Action Task Force, which was set up to combat money-laundering.
+- 52. Bermuda is an associate member of the Economic Commission for Latin America and the Caribbean, the Caribbean Community and the Caribbean Common Market, and a member of the Caribbean Financial Action Task Force, which was set up to combat money-laundering.
 The Financial Intelligence Agency of Bermuda is a member of the Egmont Group of Financial Intelligence Units, and the Bermuda Monetary Authority is a member of regional and international financial regulatory bodies, including the International Association of Insurance Supervisors, the International Organization of Securities Commissions and the Group of International Finance Centre Supervisors.
 Bermuda also plays a key role in the Global Forum on Transparency and Exchange of Information for Tax Purposes of OECD as a member of its peer review group.
-In addition, Bermuda participates in the Sea Turtle Conservancy, the Caribbean-United States Security Cooperation Dialogue, the International Trade Union Confederation, the International Criminal Police Organization and the International Olympic Committee.

-54. The representative of Bermuda attended the thirty-ninth regular meeting of the Conference of Heads of Government of the Caribbean Community, held in Montego Bay, Jamaica, from 4 to 6 July 2018.
-The Conference issued a communiqué in which Heads of Government noted with great concern the amendments to legislation of the United Kingdom under the recently adopted Sanctions and Anti-Money Laundering Act and expressed their solidarity with the territories adversely affected by that unilateral action to legislate in areas of domestic policy having been constitutionally devolved to the territories, without the consent and involvement of their peoples, and noted that the action ran counter to an alternative arrangement on public registers that had been previously agreed upon with the Government of the United Kingdom and put into place at great cost to the overseas territories.

-55. As a Non-Self-Governing Territory of the United Kingdom, Bermuda is associated with the European Union but is not a part of it.
-According to the communiqué adopted at the sixth meeting of the Joint Ministerial Council, the United Kingdom and the overseas territories continued their dialogue on the implications for the latter of the decision by the United Kingdom to leave the European Union (known as "Brexit").
-In addition, it was indicated that a clear objective of the exit negotiations was to achieve an agreement that worked for all parts of the United Kingdom family, and the United Kingdom affirmed that it would seek to ensure that the security and economic sustainability of the overseas territories was preserved and, where possible, strengthened post-"Brexit".
+In addition, Bermuda participates in the Sea Turtle Conservancy, the Caribbean-United States Security Cooperation Dialogue, the International Trade Union Confederation, the International Criminal Police Organization and the International Olympic Committee. - 53.
+The representative of Bermuda attended the fortieth regular meeting of the Conference of Heads of Government of the Caribbean Community, held in Gros Islet, Saint Lucia, from 3 to 5 July 2019.
+The Conference issued a communiqué in which the Heads of Government expressed their deep concern at the continued blacklisting of some of the member States and associate members and viewed such action as a clear and direct threat to the economic well-being of those countries and the region. - 54.
+As a Non-Self-Governing Territory of the United Kingdom, Bermuda is associated with the European Union but is not a part of it.
+According to the administering Power, the United Kingdom and its overseas territories have continued their dialogue on the implications for the latter of the departure of the United Kingdom from the European Union.
+The administering Power reiterated its commitment to achieving an outcome that worked for all parts of the British family.